tmaklin/maklin.fi/content/resume.md

 Stokastiko oy
 : *Independent consultant*
-  __2016-2018__
+  __2016--2018__
 Designed and taught a 3-day statistics introductory course for the tax avoidance unit of the Finnish Tax Administration.
-Consulted small businesses and organizations in automating data analysis pipelines.
+Consulted small businesses and organisations in automating data analysis pipelines.
 Founded and operated a one-man company.

 -----